Shaftesbury PLC

-Shaftesbury PLC was a British real estate investment trust which invests exclusively in the heart of London's West End.
+Shaftesbury PLC was a British real estate investment trust which invested exclusively in the heart of London's West End.
 It was headquartered in London and was listed on the London Stock Exchange until it merged with Capital & Counties Properties to form Shaftesbury Capital in March 2023.

 History

 Shaftesbury was founded in 1986 as a private company by the Levy family, with an initial injection of £10 million.
 The family had a long history in UK real estate, having founded the London-based estate agency DE & J Levy, and co-founded the major post-war development company The Stock Conversion and Investment Trust, in the 1940s.

 The company's first property acquisition was a group of 26 buildings in London's Chinatown.

 The company secured a listing on the main market of the London Stock Exchange in October 1987 when it was valued at £26 million.
 In its early years, the company had a UK-wide investment strategy but, following the UK real estate recession of 1990 to 1993, it focussed its investment activity solely in London's West End.

 On 2 March 2023, the company announced the implementation of a proposed merger with Capital & Counties Properties.
 The merger proposals saw Capital & Counties Properties changing its name to Shaftesbury Capital.